resource0x/concert0x/doodle-script.md

 ### Construction of chromatic scale

+Here's a short explanation of why we have 12 notes in each octave, and why the ratio of frequencies of 2 neighboring notes is equal to 2^(1/12).

 When you hit any note on piano, you can hear the superposition of frequencies, of which one is the fundamental frequency of the note, and others are the multiples - so if we denote the original frequency as f, then for each n, you can hear also the frequency n\*f, with some non-zero amplitude (which is not linear with respect to n).
 This follows from sring equation.
 In physical world, the mathematical model doesn't hold exactly, but it's still valid as a first approximation.
 These extra frequencies are called 'harmonics'.

 Among all harmonics the strongest corresponds to n=2, so when we hit the note, say, of frequency 400Hz, then we can hear not only 400Hz tone, but also 800Hz tone.
-It makes perfect sense to allocate a specific note with frequency 800Hz - these 2 notes will sound "harmonious" if played together.
-It's clear from here that whenever there's a note of frequency f, there's also a notes of frequency 2*f and f/2 respectively.
+It makes sense to allocate a specific note with frequency 800Hz - these 2 notes will sound "harmonious" if played together.
+By the same logic, we need also a note of frequency f/2: after all, if we have any notes lower than f, then each of them will have a corresponding "double frequency" note, so one of these "double frequencies" must be exactly f.

 Next, we have the next strongest harmonic corresponding to 3\*f.
 Same logic applies here.
 As soon as we decided to tune any note to frequency f, it just begs allocating another note with the frequency 3\*f.

 We could go further and apply same logic to the multiples of 5, 7 etc, and this (or similar) was tried, but it would lead to proliferation of tones that do not necessarily form a consistent set musically.
 Historically, different types of tuning were tried, and led to different styles of music, but each type of tuning came with its own problems (long story, omitted here)

 Eventually, somebody noticed that the factors of 2 and 3 might be enough to derive a sensible tuning for the entire setup.
-This is made possible by curious mathematical coincidence:
+This is made possible by curious numeric coincidence:
-3^12 ~ 2^19.
+3^12 is close to 2^19.

 Indeed, let's postulate the following rules of tuning.